khlruslan/simple_avl/README.md

 The simple avl  tree template.
 ![avl-tree with segments info in nodes](https://github.com/khlruslan/simple_avl/blob/main/search_avl_example.png?raw=true)

+The code from [libavl](https://adtinfo.org/) is used to implement avl.

 AVL-tree template used for :
 - insert numbers in avl-tree
 - processing requests for the number of numbers per segment .
 The complexity estimate is O(log N).